 The live auction final of The Block NZ tonight delivered more thrills and spills than Peter Wolfkamp on a motorised chilly bin.
 Devoted blockaholic Jane Yee was in the thick of it, and bring us this harrowing report.

-What a night to be at the Grand Millenium.
+What a night to be at the Grand Millennium.
 I arrived expecting to be part of an exciting evening that would rain hundreds of thousands down on the eight contestants of The Block NZ 2017.

 I found my way to the media room, a horseshoe of tables seating a handful of journalists greeted me.
 At the front of the room a TV sat atop a stand, ready to broadcast the Grand Finale of The Block NZ.